 - West African music for the fretboard – reworking Ghanaian polyrhythms and Malian kora harps, and learning about the human lives, routines, and cultures behind them (Guitar World)

 - Jazz walking basslines: making them really groove – turning to the low end for harmonic and melodic inspiration, and adapting some ‘bassistic’ inflections for soloing (Guitar World)

 - Quick Links: Listen to my music, read my writing, ask about online tuition, try out my free guitar resources.
-Currently I’m writing a Hindustani ‘Raga Index‘ with Darbar, and trying to unravel John Coltrane’s mysterious, handwritten ‘Scales of India‘ notes with some open-minded collaborators from around the globe.
-Get in touch!
+Currently I’m writing a Hindustani ‘Raga Index‘ with Darbar, and trying to unravel John Coltrane’s mysterious, handwritten ‘Scales of India‘ notes with his friends and collaborators.
+See my CV here – or get in touch!

 George Howlett | Rāga Junglism rāga – ‘that which colours the mind’ everything here will remain ad-free and open access